benbraou/flex-layout-wiki/ObservableMedia.md

 The injectable **ObservableMedia** service will provide mediaQuery **activations** notifications for all [registered BreakPoints](https://github.com/angular/flex-layout/wiki/Custom-Breakpoints).

-This service is essential an Observable with that exposes a feature to subscribe to mediaQuery changes and a validator method (`isActive(<alias>)`) to test if a mediaQuery (or alias) is currently active.
+This service is essential an Observable that exposes both a feature to subscribe to mediaQuery changes and a validator method (`isActive(<alias>)`) to test if a mediaQuery (or alias) is currently active.